ATSanli/AI-Application-of-a-Voting-Based-Ensemble-Method-for-Recognizing-Seven-Basic-/README.md

 🔬 Technology Used Methods:
 Interactions of technologies such as Artificial Intelligence, CNN, KNN, Ensemble Systems, Deep Learning, PCA (Principal Component Analysis).
 This dataset is a milestone that contributes to a closer understanding of Turkey's culture and facial expressions.
-Don't forget to visit article_link for your reviews and comments!
 👥 I'm Waiting for Your Links and Comments!